sarumoina/vuepress-documentation/cloudcone/12-installing-php.md

 This will bring up screen like below:

-There are 4 choices for the alternative php (providing /usr/bin/php).
+There are 4 choices (can be more/less for you depending upon your installation) for the alternative php (providing /usr/bin/php).

 ```
   Selection    Path             Priority   Status